Contact Us

 - dh3229@cumc.columbia.edu dh3229@cumc.columbia.edu

-David Huggins is a Major Gifts Officer at Columbia University Mailman School of Public Health, where he cultivates relationships with donors and secures major gifts to advance the school's mission of improving global health.
+David Huggins, major gifts officer, cultivates relationships with donors and secures major gifts to advance the School’s mission of improving global health.
 He has been with Columbia since April 2024.

-Transitioning to the nonprofit sector, David served as the Director of Development at Public Health Solutions.
-He spearheaded fundraising efforts, raising over a million dollars in unrestricted funds for its gala and organizing successful events.
-He then brought his expertise to the YM & YWHA of Washington Heights and Inwood as the Manager of Grants and Institutional Giving.
+Transitioning to the nonprofit sector, David served as the director of development at Public Health Solutions.
+He spearheaded fundraising efforts, organizing successful events and raising over $1 million in unrestricted funds for its gala.
+He then brought his expertise to the YM & YWHA of Washington Heights and Inwood as the manager of grants and institutional giving.
 In this role, he managed a substantial grant portfolio and secured critical funding, including a $1 million U.S. Department of Labor award to establish a workforce development center.
-David holds a Master of Social Work and an undergraduate degree from Yeshiva University.
+David holds a master of social work degree and an undergraduate degree from Yeshiva University.
 He believes that genuine relationships and attentive listening are the keys to successful fundraising.
 In his free time, he enjoys reading Louise Penny novels and gardening.

 - External Relations Coordinator